binaryage/blog/_posts/2015-06-16-on-el-capitan.md

 #### The bottom line

 While the situation is unclear at the moment, __there is a strong possibility that neither TotalFinder or TotalSpaces2 will work on a normally configured Mac running OSX 10.11 El Capitan__.
 We think it's fair to warn you now.

+#### Discussion

+For download links for the latest betas, and further discussion see the posts in our forum for [TotalFinder](http://discuss.binaryage.com/t/totalfinder-status-under-os-x-10-11-el-capitan/3858) and [TotalSpaces2](http://discuss.binaryage.com/t/totalspaces2-status-under-os-x-10-11-el-capitan/3828).

+Finally, note that [TotalTerminal](http://totalterminal.binaryage.com) will very likely be affected too.